 What would you say to someone who is considering attending the program?

 First, I’d talk to them about what their motivation is.
 Why do you want to do it?
 Developers make good money, but what else?
 Do you like solving problems, are you able to sit at a computer and chip away at a problem, and really invest time not only in the homework but in the work?
 On the last homework, I spent the better part of 15-20 hours on it, and that’s not because I had to.
 I could have done the bare bones, but you don’t learn and improve yourself by just doing the bare minimum.
 Have you tried free online courses, did you struggle to complete them or were you happy that you had the chance to learn (were you engaged, was it intriguing)?
 The motivation behind doing it and what you have done so far to prepare is important.
 Those who show up on day 1 without having done any practice beforehand, not doing that preparedness can haunt you throughout the course.
-You have to take control of this before day 1.
+You have to take control of this before day one.

 Get Program Info